 His mind was pushing him, “Look at all those jacked dudes!
 What am I doing wrong, why don`t I look like these guys?”

 This vulnerable guy started working out slowly and slowly.
-And with persistent dedication over years, he achieved what he desired for, the courage to withstand vulnerability.
+And with persistent dedication over years, he achieved what he desired, the courage to withstand vulnerability.

 Not only that, but he also invested in a good treadmill and a couple of fitness equipment later to set up his own home gym.
 And guess what?
 Today he is a very good professional gym trainer who has a good no. of clients both offline and online.